Sifir-io/cyphernode-app/README.md

-# Sifir - Cyphernode App and UI
 ![Sifir Logo](./docs/images/logo_onLightBG_tealLogo_darkText.png)

+# Cyphernode App and UI
 Runs as a Cyphernode app to securley bridge communciation between Cyphernode and Sifir mobile wallet.

 ## :warning:  WARNING: ALPHA SOFTWARE :warning:
-Sifir is very much WIP and is meant for reckless Bitcoin maximalists looking for a badass wallet.
-Normies comeback later please.
+Sifir is very much WIP and is meant for reckless Bitcoiners looking for a badass wallet.
+Plebs comeback later please.

 ## Requirements
 - Docker